Mario Party 4

 Mario Party 4 is the first GameCube Mario Party game.
 The first of four.

-Replace filesel.bin (data Folder) and fileeseldll.rel (dll folder) with E3Setup.bin, and E3SetupDLL.rel to replace the main game menu with an earlier one seen at E3, or alternatively use the Gecko code 04130030 8012F7B5 (NTSC-U).
+Replace filesel.bin (data Folder) and fileeseldll.rel (dll folder) with E3Setup.bin, and E3SetupDLL.rel to replace the main game menu with an earlier one seen at E3, or alternatively use one of the below Gecko codes.

 Interestingly, Donkey Kong and Wario can't be selected on this menu, presumably because their characters weren't done in time for E3.

 Two game modes can be selected: